 Step 2: Search your Business Name

-Enter the name you would like to use in the “Search Name” field.
-In this example, we will do a South Dakota LLC name search by looking up “Premier Lawn Care.”
+Enter the name you want to use in the “Search Name” field.
+In this example, we will search for a South Dakota LLC name by looking up “Premier Lawn Care.”
 Enter your desired name and click “Search.”

 Step 3: Review Results

 When we search the registered names, we get a list of all the businesses with the words “Premier Lawn Care.”
-To register a corporation or LLC name in South Dakota, the name must be distinguishable from the other registered names.
-If you were looking to form an LLC with this name, you wouldn’t be able to since there is already one registered.
+The name must be distinguishable from the other registered names to register a corporation or LLC name in South Dakota.
+If you were looking to form an LLC with this name, you wouldn’t be able to since one is already registered.

-To find more information about any of the registered business names, click on the link in the “Business ID” column to see a detailed report.
+To find more information about any registered business names, click on the link in the “Business ID” column to see a detailed report.

-While the name “Premier Lawn Care” by itself may not be available, other variants are such as “Premier Lawn Care of South Dakota.”
+While the name “Premier Lawn Care” may not be available, other variants are, such as “Premier Lawn Care of South Dakota.”
 Searching for those business names brings a result that says, “No Records Found.”
 Even if the name looks like it is available, the Secretary of State will do their own search to avoid confusing potential customers with a business name that sounds like someone else’s.
-Typically words that sound alike but are spelled differently, and even abbreviations will make names show up as available but won’t be approved.
+Typically, words that sound alike but are spelled differently and even have abbreviations will make names appear available but won’t be approved.

 These are the basics of searching for a business name in South Dakota.
-Even when the name of the business you want looks like it is available, the Secretary of State will make a final determination at the time of filing to ensure the name you picked isn’t too similar to other registered names.
+Even when the name of the business you want looks like it is available, the Secretary of State will make a final determination when filing to ensure the name you picked isn’t too similar to other registered names.

 Also, keep in mind that even though each Corporation and LLC name must be unique, it may not stop someone else from using that name since business names for a sole proprietorship or partnership are not registered by the Secretary of State and are not required to be unique.
 To protect your business name, consider getting a trademark.